Coronavirus Advice and Gatherings of 6 and Support Bubble Information

 The Covid-19 pandemic imposes considerable difficulties on our customers, on our owners and on ourselves as a business, requiring us at Viney Holiday Properties Ltd to constantly monitor the government's rapidly evolving guidelines and legislation and act accordingly.
 For the latest information, please see the following trusted websites, which will contain the most current information.

 Our concern is always to ensure that we are properly acting within the law and that our properties are safe to operate.
 On that basis, we are fully compliant with government and industry guidelines designed to ensure the health and well being of both staff and guests.
 Very strict cleaning routines have been implemented at each and every one of our properties, and before opening to guests all property owners are required to complete a Visit England Accredited Online Certificate.
-To see the latest guidelines, see Visit England or PASC UK Self-catering COVID-19 Cleaning Guidelines.
+To see the latest guidelines please see PASC UK Self-catering COVID-19 Cleaning Guidelines.

 We consider that through the effective implementation of these measures, we have underscored the fact that self-catering accommodation is a low risk service provider, both generally and within the hospitality sector.